futurestudio/futureflix-starter-kit/README.md

 ## Requirements
-To run the **Futureflix Starter Kit**, please install the following dependencies:
+The **Futureflix Starter Kit** has full support for async/await and therefore requires Node.js v8.x.

-- Node.js v6.x or later
+- Node.js **v8.x** or later
 - NPM or Yarn to install the project’s dependencies
 - [Vagrant](https://www.vagrantup.com/) or a [MongoDB](https://docs.mongodb.com/manual/installation/) instance on your machine

-Seems doable, huh? 😃
+Download the Futureflix Starter Kit in version `1.x` from GitHub’s release page if you want to run it with Node.js v6.x.

 ## Setup and Run